vtex-apps/product-summary/docs/ProductSummarySKUSelector.md

  ```
 > ⚠️
 >
-> This block can only be configured through the source code.
-You're not yet able to edit using the Site Editor.
+> The Product Summary SKU block can only be modified through the source code.
+It's not possible yet to edit it via the Site Editor.

 ## Customization